-How to solve the corrosion or degradation problem of Chemical Can & Pail?
+To solve the corrosion or degradation problem of

 Material Selection: Choose corrosion-resistant materials for manufacturing chemical cans and pails.
 Common materials used for this purpose include stainless steel, high-density polyethylene (HDPE), or lined steel.
 These materials offer excellent resistance to corrosion and degradation from a wide range of chemicals.